 I have been a massage therapist at Fitness on the Park since 2001 offering both remedial and sports massage.
-I have been involved in athletics for 45 years and have been coaching for the past 15 years, specializing in middle distance and distance running.
+I have been involved in athletics for 45 years and have been coaching since 1991, specialising in middle and long distance running, steeplechase and cross country.
 I am also a keen runner myself.
 As a special offer for Fitness on the Park members I am offering your first half hour massage for only $30 (normally $40).

 Monday 10am – 4pm

 Dr Patricia Bishop graduated in medicine from the University of Adelaide in 1977.
 She worked at the Ingle Farm Community Health Centre, the Adelaide Children’s Hospital and the Queen Victoria Hospital, obtaining her Diploma of Obstetrics and Gynecology in 1981.
 She has a full registration with the Medical Board of South Australia, is a member of the Australian Medical Association and a member of the Australian College of Nutritional and Environmental Medicine (ACNEM).
 In 1998 after taking time off for children, Patricia began her association with Fitness on the Park as a consultant GP for the Healthy Weight Loss Program.
 At FOTP Dr Bishop practices traditional preventative medicine within a holistic framework.
 A full history and blood tests are often required, and treatment may include lifestyle changes and nutritional supplements.